MicrosoftDocs/winrt-api/windows.phone.networking.voip/voipphonecall_notifycallaccepted_984675139.md

 # Windows.Phone.Networking.Voip.VoipPhoneCall.NotifyCallAccepted

 ## -description

+> [!IMPORTANT]
+> The types in the **Windows.Phone.Networking.Voip** namespace are deprecated, and may not be available in future versions of Windows.
+Instead, use the equivalent types in the [Windows.ApplicationModel.Calls](/uwp/api/windows.applicationmodel.calls) namespace.

 Notifies the system that the VoIP call has been accepted.

 ## -parameters

 ### -param media
 The media types used by the call (whether the call is audio/video rather than audio only).